Gfrim/internalNewsletterPod/newfeatures.md

 ## Part 1: Automating Ingestion from Google Drive with n8n

-This workflow will automatically fetch new documents from a specific Google Drive folder, extract their content, and send it to NewsFlash AI.
+This workflow will automatically fetch new documents from a specific Google Drive folder, extract their content, and send it to NewsFlash.
 This is perfect for centralizing meeting notes, project plans, or any other text-based documents.

 ### **Goal**

-- When a new file (e.g., Google Doc, `.txt`, `.md`) is added to a specific folder in Google Drive, automatically create a new source in NewsFlash AI.
+- When a new file (e.g., Google Doc, `.txt`, `.md`) is added to a specific Google Drive folder, automatically create a new source in NewsFlash.

 ### **Prerequisites**

 1. An **n8n Instance**: This can be a cloud account or a self-hosted version.
 2.  **Google Credentials**: You'll need to connect your Google account to n8n.
-3.  **NewsFlash AI Credentials**:
+3.  **NewsFlash Credentials**:
-    *   The public URL of your deployed NewsFlash AI application (e.g., `https://your-app.apphosting.dev`).
+    *   The public URL of your deployed NewsFlash application (e.g., `https://your-app.apphosting.dev`).
     *   Your `INGEST_API_KEY` from your `.env.local` file.

 ### **Step-by-Step n8n Workflow**